fiolj/sparta/doc/web/Section_start.rst

 input script will be echoed to the screen and/or logfile.
 This can be useful to figure out which line of your script is causing an input error.
 The default value is *log*.
-The echo style can also be set by using the :ref:`command-echo` command in the input script itself.
+The echo style can also be set by using the :ref:`command-echo` in the input script itself.

 ::